opentaps/open-climate-investing/book/Setting-Benchmarks.md

 Neutral index which reflects your climate strategy but still be as diversified and capture the overall market -- ESG models - Are they correct?
 Have they been too watered down?
 Must have "hard" ESG ratings like credit ratings, not grading on a curve.
 How to evaluating ESG-based indices.
 Do they make sense?

 Should portfolio managers vote proxies?

-If this sounds like a lot of work, let the Sage of Omaha inspire you:

-_"There's no use running if you're on the wrong road. " - Warren Buffett_

-#### Footnote

-*The quote at the beginning is mistranslated.
-The original Chinese, "胜可知，而不可为", means that the conditions for success are known in advance.
-Once you have laid down the grounds for success, don't  force it.
-It'll come to you.